sbernasek/flyqma/docs/_sources/start.rst.txt

   * Bleedthrough correction: correction for fluorescence bleedthrough between reporters
   * Region of interest selection: manual exclusion of layers or regions of layers from the dataset

 The objects that perform these operations all behave in a similar manner.
-They are manually defined for each disc (see the Tutorial), but may then be saved for repeated use.
+They are manually defined for each disc (see the `Tutorial <https://github.com/sebastianbernasek/flyqma/blob/master/tutorial.ipynb>`_), but may then be saved for repeated use.
 When saved, each object creates its own subdirectory within the corresponding layer directory:

 .. code-block:: bash